 Revenues, costs and the Group's operating income are subject to a certain degree of volatility in volumes during a year, month or even week.
-In order to manage such volatility, based on data provided from customers and past knowledge of contracts, the Group optimizes the fixed and variable resources at its disposal in terms of real estate, equipment and staff.
+In order to manage such volatility, based on data provided from customers and knowledge acquired from past contracts, the

+Group optimizes the fixed and variable resources at its disposal in terms of real estate, equipment and staff.